Krosight/ElderGuardian-origin/readme.txt

-hello you are here, welcome this is a origin im making for the emerald SMP someone might help, Drag the zip file into the datapacks folder
+hello you are here, welcome this is a origin im making for the emerald SMP someone might help,

+TO INSTALL:
+Drag the zip file into the datapacks folder